karthikeyan1134/Real-Estate/README.md

-# Create a README.md file with the given content

-readme_content = """\
 # Real Estate Web Application

 ## 📌 Project Overview
 This is a **Real Estate Web Application** built using **React (Frontend)** and **PHP (Backend with MySQL Database)**.
 The application allows users to search, post, and manage real estate listings with features like authentication, maps, and property details.

----

 ## 🚀 Features
 - **User Authentication**